FaceCold/DL_COVID_19_ultrasound_biochemical/README.md

 Ultrasound images are in jpg format.
 Biochemical indices are in xlsx format.
 Intermediate files are in txt or mat format.

 ### Input data
 * To do the scoring task of ultrasound images, ultrasound images in jpg format are expected to be input to our AI model.
+And the name of ultrasound images is expected to be named after *patientID_location_score*, *6_R2_0.jpg* for example.
+Plus, a single txt file containing file names and labels of all the images is also expected.
+The txt file should be organized as following.

+    1_L1_2.jpg 0 0 1 0
+    1_L2_1.jpg 0 1 0 0
+    2_L1_0.jpg 1 0 0 0
+    2_L2_0.jpg 1 0 0 0
+    ...
+    Where 1 0 0 0 stands for score 0, 0 1 0 0 stands for score 1, 0 0 1 0 stands for score 2, 0 0 0 1 stands for score 3.
 * To do the classification task of mild and severe cases, a txt file containing scoring results of each ultrasound image is expected.
 * To do the prognosis prediction task of COVID-19 patients, a xlsx file in following format is expected.